What’s A Metal Print? A Complete Buy Guide

 What is the advantage of metal prints?

 The biggest advantage is that they are highly durable in terms of heat, moisture and scratching.
 You just have to be careful with these in direct sunlight since they will tend to fade far faster than photo paper products.
-They also offer great vibrancy with a sleek and modern look.
+They also offer great vibrancy with a sleek and modern look and we now have the option of a Sem-Gloss & Matte look here at Bumblejax.

 How long do metal prints last?

 There have been simulations that indicate metal prints could last 65-100 years as long as there is no direct sunlight.
 That’s a bold claim!
 We always say that if properly cared for and hung away from direct sunlight it should last a lifetime.
-In sustained direct sunlight you may not get two years out of these which is why launched their EXT product which claims 2-3 years in direct sunlight.
+In sustained direct sunlight you may not get two years out of these which is why Chromaluxe launched their EXT product which claims 2-3 years in direct sunlight.
+If direct sunlight is a concern we recommend going with one of our photo mounted products with the acrylic print choice offering even more vibrancy and longevity.

 Which is better canvas or metal?